-Next, let's explore important aspects of "obtaining financing," step six, which relate to selecting lenders and financing products.
+Next, let's explore the essential aspects of step six: obtaining financing, which relates to selecting lenders and financing products.

 When clients settle on a home, they often need to obtain financing through a lender.
 Clients may select a lender before making an offer if a home seller requires them to have pre-approval.
 Either way, your clients will want to speak with several lenders to compare total loan costs before making a selection.